Arrested for Heroin Possession? Contact Deno Millikan in Everett

 - Exploiting inconsistencies in the statements or testimony of prosecution witnesses

 No matter what the specific charge against you might be, you can’t be convicted unless you’re found guilty beyond a reasonable doubt.
-The trial attorneys of Deno Millikan have the experience and confidence necessary to use any available tool that can undermine the evidence against you, either by putting its credibility into doubt, or by keeping it out of the trial record altogether.
+The trial attorneys of Deno Millikan have the experience and confidence necessary to use any available tool that can undermine the evidence against you, either by putting its credibility into doubt or by keeping it out of the trial record altogether.

 Many people facing trouble with Snohomish County heroin charges developed their addiction after previously becoming dependent on prescription painkillers.
 This trend seems to be increasing throughout the Puget Sound area, and local policymakers are trying to attack the cause of this epidemic.
 Until a stronger safety net is in place, however, the criminal justice system will continue to carry the burden of response.

-If drug dependency has put your freedom into jeopardy, talk to a lawyer who knows the full range of options that can turn your life around while fighting to keep you out of prison.
+If drug dependency has put your freedom in jeopardy, talk to a lawyer who knows the full range of options that can turn your life around while fighting to keep you out of prison.
 Contact an experienced defense lawyer at the Deno Millikan Law Firm, PLLC in Everett.